 See 6 for more details.

-The FindRoute control plane message type is used to set up a flow.
+The FindRoute control plane message type is used to set a flow up.
 The procedure is initiated by a unit (network element) which will be at one end of the route; it sends a FindRoute request message to one or more neighbouring units, which in turn process it and forward it on until it reaches a unit which will be the other end of the route.

 With the small switches that form the prototype implementation, each unit simply floods the request to all its neighbours, except where that would form a loop.
 The globally-unique flow identifier makes loops easy to detect.
 In a network with larger switches, additional information, either from a central resource similar to an SDN controller or distributed by a peer-to-peer protocol, should be used to limit the number of neighbours to which a request is forwarded.